leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

      * Select a **Master encryption key**.
      * To specify a key version other than the latest version of the selected key, check **Choose the key version** and enter the OCID of the key you want to use in the **Key version OCID** field.

-    **Tags**: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
-To apply a defined tag, you must have permissions to use the tag namespace.
+    **Tags**: If you have permission to create a resource, you also have permission to apply free-form tags to that resource.
+To apply a defined tag, you must have permission to use the tag namespace.

      ![Manage Tags](./images/tags.png " ")